ministryofjustice/probation-offender-events/README.md

 ### Generate events for the offender changes in probation

-Background service for generating events for the **probation-events-topic** from Delius changes indicating a change to an offender in probation
+Background service for generating events for the **probation-offender-events** from Delius changes indicating a change to an offender in probation

 Events are generated when this service detects a change in Delius via the Delius OFFENDER_DELTA table.
 Rows are added via Delius database triggers.
 These triggers are currently limited changes to core offender changes; e.g changes to the management of a sentence will not typically raise an event.